 This will consist of:

-- Knowledge Organiser and Online Learning as directed by your teachers - Knowledge Organiser timetable below.
-If you have no tasks set, carry out Knowledge Organiser activities as per the - Two periods of 20 minutes reading each week
+- Knowledge Organiser and Online Learning as directed by your teachers.
+If you have no tasks set, carry out Knowledge Organiser activities as per the Knowledge Organiser timetable below. - 0 Two periods of 20 minute reading each week.